microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 # SharedTree Merge Semantics

-This document offers a high-level description `SharedTree`'s merge semantics.
+This document offers a high-level description of `SharedTree`'s merge semantics.

 Target audience: `SharedTree` users and maintainers.